 I’m going to also need some duck sauce kids, greazy is yummy!

 Responding officers in turn arrested the woman for misuse of 911, a misdemeanor crime.

 Since Monday’s incident, Alliance Police have taken to reminding residents that 911 calls are for emergencies only.
 Misuse or abuse of the system can delay dispatchers from taking calls from people with real emergencies.

 Our collective hero is now set to appear in Alliance Municipal Court July 10.

-And for those who can’t resist, the delicious 911 emergency call below:
+And for those who can’t resist, look at what Eco Watch says about organic food deliveries and for the delicious 911 emergency call below: